-The female form carries a timeless narrative of strength, vulnerability, and resilience — themes at the heart of my work.
-Through sculpture, I explore identity, empowerment, and connection, inviting viewers to engage with these ideas on a more intimate level.
+The female form carries a timeless narrative of strength, vulnerability, and resilience—central themes in my work.
+Through sculpture, I explore identity, empowerment, and connection, inviting viewers into a more intimate engagement with these ideas.

-In 2005, I co-founded the Twilight Artist Collective in Seattle’s West Seattle neighborhood, spotlighting hundreds of emerging artists until 2012.
-Since 2014, I’ve served as steward of the Georgetown Trailer Park Mall, “Purveyors of the Rare and Sublime,” operating an art gallery out of a 1951 Spartan Royal Mansion travel trailer—showcasing the work of 35 local artists and fostering an accessible, vibrant art community.
+I co-founded the Twilight Artist Collective in 2005—first at Pike Place Market, then later in Seattle’s West Seattle neighborhood—where we supported hundreds of emerging artists until 2012.
+Twilight prepared me for my next meaningful endeavor.
+Since 2014, I have stewarded the Georgetown Trailer Park Mall, “Purveyors of the Rare and Sublime,” fostering a vibrant, accessible creative community.
+Here, I also run an art gallery out of a 1951 Spartan Royal Mansion travel trailer, showcasing the work of 35 local artists.

-In 2015, I opened Pugmill Society, a ceramic collective at Equinox Studios, where I continue to create my work in the company of Seattle’s thriving creative community.
+In 2015, I founded Pugmill Society, a ceramic collective at Equinox Studios, where I continue to create among a thriving, radical community of makers.

 Currently, you can see my work at Domicile, The Royal Mansion Gallery and at Pugmill Society.